 The following stage is to compute a capacity called the level set, which portrays the state of the point cloud.
 Through this, scientists can mathematically determine whether a cluster with a particular combination of properties is printable or not.

-Bernd Bickel, an assistant professor said, “The design and discovery of structures to produce materials and objects with exactly specified functional properties is central for a large number of applications where mechanical properties are important, such as in the automotive or aerospace industries.”
+An assistant professor, Bernd Bickel said, “The design and discovery of structures to produce materials and objects with exactly specified functional properties is central for a large number of applications where mechanical properties are important, such as in the automotive or aerospace industries.”

-“Instead of working directly on the scale of individual droplets, they first pre compute the behavior of small structures and put it in a database.
-Leveraging this knowledge, they can perform the actual optimization on a coarser level, allowing them to very efficiently generate high-resolution printable structures with more than a trillion elements, even with just a regular computer.
-This opens up exciting new avenues for designing and optimizing structures at a resolution that was out of reach so far.”
+“Instead of working directly on the scale of individual droplets, they first pre-compute the behavior of small structures and put it in a database.
+Leveraging this knowledge, they can perform the actual optimization on a coarser level, allowing them to very efficiently generate high-resolution printable structures with more than a trillion elements, even with a regular computer.
+This opens up exciting new avenues for designing and optimizing structures at a resolution out of reach.”